HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 )
 }}

 Setting an HTML `lang` attribute allows easy translation of a page and better screen reader support.
-The percentage of sites with a valid HTML lang attribute on desktop this year was 77.67%, with only 77.7% having a `lang` attribute at all.
+The percentage of sites with a valid HTML lang attribute on mobile this year was 77.67%, with only 77.7% having a `lang` attribute at all.

 ## Media on the web